 \subsection{Feature Extraction}

-Here we elaborate on the multiple feature extraction steps based on the semantics of the static and dynamic traffic scenarios.
+In this section, we elaborate on the multiple feature extraction steps based on the semantics of the static and dynamic traffic scenarios.

-\textbf{Tracking and Location:} With a sequence of $\T$ consecutive RGB frames $\Img^{1:\T}$, we use Faster R-CNN ~\cite{ren2015faster} to detect road agents in every frame.
-In order to identify each unique road agent across time, we then associate the obtained detections using Deep SORT~\cite{wojke2017simple}.
-This gives us $N$ unique road agents, in terms of \textit{tracklets}, where each tracklet $\ro_i$ stores the presence or absence of a road agent across the $\T$ time steps.
-Perspective projection makes it difficult to directly use the 2D pixel positions of objects to model spatial relations amongst them.
-To overcome this, we perform depth estimation \cite{lasinger2019towards} followed by inverse projection to transform every object's 2D pixel position to locate it in a 3D space with respect to the camera frame.
+\textbf{Tracking and Location:} Starting with a sequence of $\T$ consecutive RGB frames denoted as $\Img^{1:\T}$, we employ Faster R-CNN~\cite{ren2015faster} to detect road agents in each frame.
+To uniquely identify each road agent across time, we use Deep SORT~\cite{wojke2017simple} to associate the obtained detections, resulting in $N$ unique road agents represented as \textit{tracklets}.
+Each tracklet, denoted as $\ro_i$, indicates the presence or absence of a road agent throughout the $\T$ time steps.
+Due to perspective projection, directly using the 2D pixel positions of objects for modeling spatial relations among them can be challenging.
+To address this, we perform depth estimation \cite{lasinger2019towards}, followed by inverse projection, which allows us to transform each object's 2D pixel position into a 3D space relative to the camera frame.

 where $(u, v)$ and $(x, y, z)$ represents a point in 2D and 3D coordinate systems respectively. $\mathbf{K}$ is the camera intrinsic matrix and $\delta_{u, v}$ is the relative depth at $(u, v)$ obtained by depth estimation \cite{lasinger2019towards}.
 In the image plane, we select the center of a bounding box as that object's 2D position.